 (3) For the application of indent 3 of point 6 a) of Article 208 or indent 3 of point 6 b) of Article 208, the transsectoral activities are also deemed to be important when the balance sheet total of the entities in the least important financial sector within the group exceeds 6 billion euros.
 If the group does not reach the threshold referred to in paragraph 2, the CAA and the other competent authorities concerned, by mutual agreement may decide not to consider the group to be a financial conglomerate.
-They may equally decide to exempt the group from application of Articles 213, 214 or 215, if they consider that inclusion of the group within the scope of the supplementary supervision as defined in this Subtitle or application in view of the objectives of the supplementary supervision.
+They may equally decide to exempt the group from application of Articles 213, 214 or 215, if they consider that inclusion of the group within the scope of the supplementary supervision as defined in this Subtitle or application of the said Articles are not necessary or are inappropriate or a source of confusion in view of the objectives of the supplementary supervision.